Christopher Benfey: Career

 Benfey is a specialist in 19th and 20th century American literature.
 He is also an established essayist and critic who has been published in The Atlantic, The New York Times Sunday Book Review, The New Republic, The New York Review of Books, and The Times Literary Supplement.
 He was an art critic for Slate.

-He is Andrew W. Mellon Professor of English.
-He is a Guggenheim fellow, as well as a fellow of the National Endowment for the Humanities.
+He is the Andrew W. Mellon Professor of English at Mount Holyoke College, where he has taught since 1989.
+He is a Guggenheim Fellow, as well as a fellow of the National Endowment for the Humanities.